coleglover/imageMover/README.md

 # imageMover
-This script automates the act of moving images from one directory to another based on a .csv list of strings.
+This script automates the act of moving images from one directory to another based on a list (.csv) of filenames.

 Purpose & outputs: